rbalestr-lab/stable-ssl/README.rst

 When using ``Stable-SSL``, we recommend relying on configuration files to specify the parameters, typically using ``Hydra`` (see `Hydra documentation <https://hydra.cc/>`_).

-The parameters should be organized into the following groups:
+The parameters are organized into the following groups:

 * ``data``: Defines the dataset, loading, and augmentation pipelines.
 Only the dataset specified by ``train_on`` is used for training.
 * ``networks``: Specifies the neural network modules, with a required ``backbone`` as the model's core.